martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ---

 ## 7. Deployment and Launch Plan (AI to Propose, User to Validate)
-*AI Instruction: Propose a basic deployment and launch plan, assuming Vercel for Next.js and Supabase's managed services.*
+*AI Instruction: Propose a basic deployment and launch plan, assuming a common hosting solution for the chosen frontend (e.g., Vercel for Next.js) and managed services for the chosen backend (e.g., Supabase).*

 ### 7.1.
 Deployment Strategy
 *AI Proposal:* Phased deployment: Staging/Preview environment (Vercel Previews) for review, followed by Production deployment.